ferdv/ferdv.github.io/teaching/CS4400f20/a/02/Assignment02.markdown

 2. Design a datatype for s-expressions.
 Name it `SExpr`{.haskell}.
 Use `String`{.haskell} to represent symbols.
 Write at least 3 meaningful examples of `SExpr`{.haskell} values.

-3. Write a function `showSExpr`{.haskell} which takes an s-expression and prints its string representation as above.
+3. Write a function `showSExpr`{.haskell} which takes an s-expression and ~~prints~~ returns its string representation as above.
 Use single spaces between elements of an s-expression list.

 4. Recall the SAE language from class: